dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **Some count % that might be useful:**

-- **De Other Side**: 23.6% before entering Hakkar wing if you want Pride on boss; Manastorms wing (all mobs) is exactly 20% so if you had pride for Hakkar you will have it for Manastorms
+- **De Other Side**: 23.6% before entering Hakkar wing if you want 100% before killing Hakkar, this drops to ~16% if you skip the first pack by hugging the left wall (easily done).
+Manastorms wing (all mobs) is exactly 20%.
-- **Halls of Atonement**: 79.5% before entering the 3rd boss room, so if you had Pride for the 2nd boss you're good.
+- **Halls of Atonement**: 79.5% before entering the 3rd boss room
 - **Plaguefall**: 84.5% or 81.5% before jumping down (depends if you wanna kills some slimes at the right door).
 - **Sanguine Depths**: 68.96% before jumping down after the second boss.
 - **Spires of Ascension**: 87.37% before going up for Devos.
-- **The Necrotic Wake**: 68.2% before going up.
+- **The Necrotic Wake**: 68.2% before going up into the Stichworks area

 -----